1943 Saint-Donat RCAF Liberator III crash: Search for the wreckage

 On the night of the crash, Saint-Donat villagers remember hearing the noise of a large aircraft passing overhead and moments later an impact.
-Jos Gaudet, then on duty in fire tower number four at Archambault lake, did see the light emitted by the burning wreckage on top of the mountain but thought of it as the reflection of the sun on a moist rocky slope.
-On the morning of the crash Gaudet and Georges Moore took a boat around lake Archambault to look for signs of wreckage such as oil slicks or debris, believing that the aircraft had fallen in the water.
-Later on, Mr. Moore went to the town hall to alert the military authorities but his claim was dismissed as being implausible.
+Jos Gaudet, then on duty in fire tower number four at Archambault lake, did see the light from the burning wreckage on top of the mountain, but thought it was the reflection of the sun on a moist rocky slope.
+On the morning of the crash, Gaudet and Georges Moore took a boat around lake Archambault to look for signs of wreckage, such as oil slicks or debris, believing that the aircraft had fallen in the water.
+Later on, Mr. Moore went to the town hall to alert the military authorities, but his claim was dismissed as being implausible.

 As soon as the aircraft's disappearance was noted, Canada's eastern aerial command conducted searches along the planned route of the Liberator.
 After 728 sorties for a total of 2,438 flight hours between 20 October and 26 November, the search was called off by the RCAF.
-For almost three years the disappearance of Liberator Harry remained a mystery, with the most plausible theory explaining failures to locate the aircraft was that it was lying at the bottom of the Saint-Lawrence river.
+For almost three years, the disappearance of Liberator Harry remained a mystery, with the most plausible theory explaining failures to locate the aircraft was that it was lying at the bottom of the St. Lawrence River.

 Discovery of the wreckage

 On 20 June 1946, while searching for another aircraft that had been reported as missing between Rockcliffe and Roberval, Quebec, the crew of a military search aircraft, piloted by Lt.
 B.D.
 Inrig, noticed a glint of sunshine coming from a metallic object and on closer investigation saw the characteristic twin fins of a Liberator near the top of the mountain.
 All records pointed to it being the lost aircraft.

 That same day, a search party was formed and dispatched to the site under the command of Captain Harry Cobb RCAF.
 With no access to the site, the group had to trail-blaze its way through the forest guided by an observation plane which would nose dive to indicate the location of the wreckage.
-According to Cobb's testimony, all passengers were killed on impact, which was also confirmed by Dr. J.-A. Melançon, the coroner, who reported the deaths as being accidental.
+According to Cobb's testimony, all passengers had been killed on impact, which was confirmed by Dr. J.-A. Melançon, the coroner, who reported the deaths as being accidental.
 The aircraft had caught fire with only some assemblies, the rear fuselage and the engines having been spared by the blaze.
 Of the crew and passengers, only three bodies could be identified.